March 26-28, 2020 7:00pm

-In celebration of the 75th Birthday of trailblazing composer (and EiO mentor) Anthony Braxton, Experiments in Opera will produce a short run of performances of Compositions No. 279-283 composed for improvisational actor and instrumentalists.
+In celebration of the 75th Birthday of trailblazing composer and EiO mentor Anthony Braxton, Experiments in Opera presents a run of performances of Compositions No. 279-283 composed for improvisational actor and improvising musicians.
 This production is in collaboration with the Tri-Centric Foundation, which supports the continued evolution of the music of Anthony Braxton.

 Drawing on Braxton’s complex systems of graphic notation, character development and narrative poetics, these compositions ask performers to engage with newspaper clippings, traditional improv comedy techniques and historical comedy tropes, all in the name of creating a dynamic and surprising evening of music and theater.
-These shows will run in the Siggy Theater at The Flea from March 26 – 28 and will feature director/performer Rob Reese, as well as a different set of musical improvisors for each night of the run.
-Confirmed musicians include renowned improvisers Nate Wooley (trumpet) and Ingrid Laubrock (saxophones) .
-Other artists will be announced as the performances approach.
+These shows will feature director/performer Rob Reese, as well as a different set of musical improvisors for each night of the run.
+Confirmed musicians include renowned improvisers Nate Wooley (trumpet), Jessica Pavone (strings), Ingrid Laubrock (saxophones) and Kamala Sankaram (vocals) .
+Other guests to be announced…

 ABOUT THE ARTISTS